Department of Physical Therapy - Research

 Owens SC.
 A Comprehensive Approach to Patient Examination, Treatment and Management of Low Back Pain.
 Symposium American Congress of Rehabilitation Medicine Annual Conference.
 November 2019.
 Chicago, Illinois.

-Our Human Patient Simulator Lab has two life-size manikins that can be programmed with patient case scenarios that allow the simulator to demonstrate a wide range of normal and abnormal physiological responses.
+Our Human Patient Simulator Lab has two life-size mannequins that can be programmed with patient case scenarios that allow the simulator to demonstrate a wide range of normal and abnormal physiological responses.
 Students develop clinical problem solving and critical thinking skills for all aspects of patient assessment, patient monitoring, and clinical intervention.
 Experiences with the simulators are designed to progress the student from assessment of basic vital signs through patient assessment and treatment of complex patient case scenarios.

 2018 Publication – The Effectiveness of Implementation of High-Fidelity Human Simulation Training on Student Perceived Confidence in Managing Patients in Critical Care Environments